Prof. Dr. Hermann Held

 The first phase within climate research was devoted to the reduction of uncertainty in climate (impact) projections.
 Initiation and lead of a research project to reduce uncertainty of climate sensitivity by nonlinear assimilation of paleo data, using an Earth system model of intermediate complexity.
 It was demonstrated that a dynamically consistent assimilation of paleo data has the potential to reduce the uncertainty of climate sensitivity by a factor of 2 and to convert the high-end fat tail of the sensitivity’s distribution into a slim one.
 A similar approach was demonstrated for the determination of ocean heat uptake.

-For the continental level an early warning system for reaching climate-dynamical saddle node bifurcations was developed.
+Furthermore, an early warning system for reaching saddle node bifurcations in complex systems was developed.

 The representation of deep uncertainty as Knightian uncertainty was advanced in discussing various approaches in the context of generalized Bayesian learning.
 Two new update rules were introduced that mimic society’s preferences better when having to deal with the advent of new information in a situation of deep uncertainty such as for the climate problem.